Seboran/paninerd-bot/README.md

 ## How to run it

 Clone the repo on your computer and run `npm init` to install all packages.
-You will need the `config.json` file which is hidden due to security issues.
-(Don't want to give it's token...).
+You will need to set up environment variables to launch your app, more especially `MYSQL_PASSWORD`, `TOKEN` and `TOKEN_API`.

 ## Commands